ASaragga/FinCalc/README.md

 >The court ordered a division of 42.5% of the proceeds to the wife and 57.5% to the husband, which put the husband’s post-separation endeavour at approximately 15%.

 *Kingsley Napley is a London-based law firm, authorised and regulated by the Solicitors Regulation Authority.
 The firm's practice areas include: Corporate, Commercial & Finance, Costs & Litigation Management, Dispute Resolution, Family and Divorce, Real Estate & Construction, and Restructuring and Insolvency.
-Kingsley Napley has won recent industry awards including "Law firm of the year: The Independents" from The Lawyer and is commended in seven categories in The Times Best Law Firms 2024.* Source: Wikipedia
+Kingsley Napley has won recent industry awards including "Law firm of the year: The Independents" from The Lawyer.* Source: Wikipedia

 [^1]: Should either party be dissatisfied with the single joint expert report, then it is open for them to make a *Daniels v Walker* application.